awslabs/mlspace/README.md

 In addition to the required software you will also need to have the following information:

 - AWS account Id and region you'll be deploying MLSpace into (you'll need admin credentials or similar)
-- Identity provider (IdP) information including the OIDC endpoint and client name
+- Identity provider (IdP) information including the OIDC endpoint, client ID, and client secret

 ## Configuring MLSpace